kiranreddy0408/GDSC-Solution/README.md

 3. **Needs Registration**: Beneficiaries can register their needs by specifying the required items and their location.
 4. **Map View**: Explore the interactive map to view available donations and needs in your vicinity.
 5. **Search Functionality**: Use the search feature to filter donations and needs based on location, category, or urgency.
-6. **Matching and Notification**: Volunteers within a predefined radius receive real-time notifications when a donation matches a nearby need, facilitating efficient distribution.
+6. **Matching and Notification**: Volunteers within a predefined radius receive real-time notifications when a donation matches a nearby need, facilitating efficient distribution(Future enchancement).

 ## Get Involved